About The Program

 Q: What will we do in the program?

-- Teens will participate in a weekly group class about lifestyle change with either girls or boys their age; parents will participate in a weekly group about family lifestyle changes with other parents.
+- Teens will participate in a weekly, virtual group class about lifestyle change with either girls or boys their age; parents will participate in a weekly, virtual group about family lifestyle changes with other parents.

-- Teens will exercise at the program gym with personal trainers at least 1 day a week.
+- Teens will participate in live, online exercise sessions with personal trainers at least 1 day a week.

 - Parents and teens will complete assessments including body measurements and surveys during the program to track their progress.